 What you will need

-Park you Nissan on level ground.
+Park the Nissan on level ground.
 Turn off the ignition and set the parking brakes.

-Allow your engine to cool down for at least 30 min.
+Allow your engine to cool down for at least thirty minutes.

 - Pull the hood release on your Nissan and open the hood.

 - Locate the battery in the engine bay.
 Disconnect the negative battery terminal.

 Remove the 10mm bolts on top of the engine cover.
 Remove the engine cover.
 If no bolts are present, the cover can be removed simply by lifting it.

 Remove Ignition Coils.
 Unplug the electrical connector from the ignition coil.
 Press the small tab, then pull.
 Do this for all three front coils.

 - Remove the 10mm bolts that secure the coil in place.
 Pull the coils out.

 - This engine also has three coils hidden under the intake manifold.
 To replace those spark plugs, remove the intake manifold by removing the 10mm bolts that hold it in place.
 Disconnect the air intake from the manifold.
 Remove any hoses and pull out the intake manifold.

 Use the spark plug socket, extension, and ratchet to remove the spark plugs from your Nissan.
 Use a magnetic pickup tool to pull out the spark plugs.